Iemane291/pythonOS/README.md

 - Lua script support using [lupa](https://pypi.org/project/lupa)
 - Easy to use, fast and colorful interface using [colorama](https://pypi.org/project/colorama)   and [rich](https://pypi.org/project/rich)
 - Changeable options that change your experience to your likings.
-- A [support](https://discord.gg/m2x7MUTe3B) server incase you want to suggest something, or you encountered an unfixable issue.
+- A [support](https://discord.gg/m2x7MUTe3B) server incase you want to suggest something, or you encountered an issue.
 - Much, much more (is yet to come).